ModByDaylight/Documentation/docs/PrivateServer/ModInstallation.md

 ## Installing Pak Mods

+The following steps explain how to to install pak file mods.

 1. Download the `.pak` and `.sig` files for the respective mod.
 1. Drag and drop the `.pak` and `.sig` files into the `~mods` folder in your game files. (`DeadByDaylight/Content/Paks/~mods`)
 1. Launch Dead By Daylight and your mods should be installed.